Covid-19 Delta outbreak: Another city dealing with a new positive case, as Aucklanders urged not to visit unvaccinated relatives - NZ Herald

 A raft of new locations of interests linked to the case were released at the time.

-Over the weekend, however, two people tested positive for the virus in Woodville - about a half-hour drive away from Palmerston North.
+At the weekend, however, two people tested positive for the virus in Woodville - about a half-hour drive away from Palmerston North.

 The Caltex Woodville, on Vogel St, was identified as a location of interest on Saturday, November 13, after a person with Covid was there between 9am and 9.30am.